 The author’s relationship with her subjects provides a chilling lens through which we gain insight into a particular kind of woman capable of a particular kind of brutality.
 Through their stories, Nikki Meredith takes readers on a dark journey into the very heart of evil.

-An excerpt from The Manson Women and Me
+Praise for The Manson Women And Me